jupyter/nbconvert/docs/source/install.rst

 .. versionadded:: 5.0

     We use XeTeX as the rendering engine rather than pdfTeX (as in earlier versions).
-XeLaTeX can access fonts through native operating system libraries, it has better support for OpenType formatted fonts and Unicode characters.
+XeTeX can access fonts through native operating system libraries, it has better support for OpenType formatted fonts and Unicode characters.